softdevteam/grmtools/doc/src/parsing_startrules.md

 ### Lexer

-In our lexer we'll need to add a directive to advise that the checker that we expect the missing tokens.
+In our lexer we'll need to add a directive to advise the checker that we expect the missing tokens.

 ```
 %expect-missing "START_A" "START_B"